 The company derives revenues primarily from IT services comprising of software development and related services and from the licensing of software products.

-the consideration expected to receive in exchange for those products or services.
+Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration expected to receive in exchange for those products or services.